Loan Assumption Divorce: Your Guide to Navigating the Mortgage

 What Are Your Other Options for the Marital Home?

-Before you lock into one strategy, it’s smart to take a breath and look at all the possibilities.
+The first thing you need to do is evaluate all your options before choosing a plan.
 Every option has its own pros and cons, and what works beautifully for one divorcing couple might be a complete nightmare for another.

 Selling on the Traditional Market

 The most common route, by far, is simply selling the home on the open market and splitting the proceeds.
-This option provides a clean financial slate, which can be a huge relief during an already stressful period.
+The program offers a fresh financial start which proves beneficial during challenging times.

 Considering a Home Equity Buyout

-People often think this requires a refinance, but that's not always the case.
-If the spouse staying in the house has other liquid assets—savings, investments, or even a share of a retirement account—they can use that money to pay the other spouse their share.
+People often think this requires a refinance, but that’s not always the case.
+The spouse who remains in the house can use their savings and investments and retirement account shares to compensate their ex-spouse for their share of the property.
 A buyout is a great way to keep things stable, which is a big deal when kids are involved.

 When a Fast, Simple Sale Is the Priority